thu-vis/libsampling/README.md

 points, categories = all_data['positions'], all_data['labels']
 ```

 As most of them are high-dimensional datasets, we transform them into 2D data using t-SNE and normalize them to [0, 1] × [0, 1].
-The basic information of these datasets are listed as follows:
+The basic information of these datasets is as follows:

 | name                               | size  | class |
 | ---------------------------------- | ----- | ----- |